 A. An inhaler releases medicine in a mist, which is breathed into the lungs.
 Although this type of inhaler works well, it can be tricky to use properly.
 Ask your healthcare provider about a spacer, a device that attaches to the inhaler to make it easier to use.
 In some cases, a nebulizer device can be used.

 Q. Can I take an over-the-counter (OTC) medicine instead of my prescription?

-A. No. Never take OTC medicine in place of prescription medications.
-Although you might be able to use some OTC decongestants and antihistamines in addition to your prescribed medication, always check with your health care provider first.
-Some OTC products can be dangerous for people with asthma. .
+A. No. Never take OTC medicine in place of prescription medicines.
+Although you might be able to use some OTC decongestants and antihistamines in addition to your prescribed medicine, always check with your healthcare provider first.
+Some OTC products can be dangerous for people with asthma.